Phil's World Pub Guides - Greater London, UK

 Morning Lane

 Pembury Tavern Hidden behind a rather unassuming exterior is this wonderful purveyor of real ale and good food.
-The beer festivals are well worth a visit (or two), and it's a worthwhile destination at other times as well.
-They even do home-made pork scratchings!
+The beer festivals are well worth a visit (or two), and it's a great destination at other times as well.

 Amhurst Road / Dalston Lane